 - Content-Type: every request must include a

 - Api-Token: either the master API token or a secondary API token is required for Sendbird server to authenticate your API requests.
-An exception occurs when you attempt to perform certain actions outside the scope of the current application such as creating a new application, or retrieving a list of Sendbird applications, in which case you should provide Basic Authentication.
+An exception occurs when you attempt to perform certain actions outside the scope of the current application such as creating a new application, or retrieving a list of Sendbird applications, in which case you should provide Organization API.

 Your API requests must be authenticated by Sendbird server using any of API tokens of your Sendbird application.
 For this, you can use the master API token in your dashboard under Settings > Application > General > API tokens, which is generated when an application has been created.
 The master API token can't be revoked or changed.